mixersoft/snappi-assets-picker/README.md

 - correctOrientation: Rotate the image to correct for the orientation of the device during capture.
 (Boolean)
 - saveToPhotoAlbum: Save the image to the photo album on the device after capture.
 (Boolean)
 - scrollToDate: Scroll to indicated date when open photo chooser dialog.
-- overlay: Array of IDs of images to be with overlay.
+- overlay: Array of "uuid.ext" of images to be with overlay.
 Show overlay icons on these images when open photo chooser dialog.
 IDs could be returned [onSuccess][onsuccess] callback.
 - popoverOptions: iOS only options to specify popover location in iPad.
 Defined in CameraPopoverOptions.

 #### CameraPopoverOptions